unipieslab/symphony/target/README.md

-## We need to make a better readme file.
+## DUT

+The DUT is a service running in the target that will capture any essential information for the experiment.
+It is designed to run in Linux hosts.

-The dut.py need to run as a servive
+In order to setup Symphony, the dut.py need to run as a servive in the target.
+The servie file is `rpyc.service` in the `services` directory.

+> *Do not forget to adjust the `ExecStart` path in `rpyc.service` to match your installation folder in the target*

-To do so, follow the stepts below:
+To do so, copy the service file in the systemd directory

-cp services/rpyc.service /etc/systemd/system/
+> `cp services/rpyc.service /etc/systemd/system/`

-and run the script update_service.sh
+and run the script

+> `./update_service.sh`